scm-manager/scm-manager/docs/en/user/repo/index.md

 ![Repository Sources](assets/repository-overview-sources.png) | Opens the sources overview for the repository
 ![Repository Settings](assets/repository-overview-settings.png) | Opens the settings for the repository

+Clicking the icon on the right-hand side of each namespace caption, you can change additional settings for this namespace.

 ### Create a Repository
 In  SCM-Manager new Git, Mercurial & Subversion (SVN) repositories can be created via a form that can be accessed via the "Create Repository" button.
 A valid name and the repository type are mandatory.